 Consider a Regional Approach

-- China’s consumer market is divided by geography, income levels, and age.
-Given the size of the country, even niche markets can be large.
+China’s consumer market is divided by geography, income levels, and age.
+Given the size of the country, even niche markets can be highly profitable.

 Evaluate Partners Carefully